 Too harsh?
 Maybe, but as long as you’re dependent upon that paycheck to survive each month, how can you truly be free?
 You’ve traded your time for money; your time no longer belongs to you.

 The overwhelming majority of us are nothing more than wage slaves, trading our time for money.
 Secretly terrified that one day we’ll get cut off and the money will dry up.

 But guess what?
 There is another path you can follow.
-It’s a lesser-known path that also leads to happiness.
+It’s a lesser-known path that allows you to retire sooner and also leads to happiness.
 Only, your happiness comes from financial independence rather than the ‘security’ of a regular paycheck.
 And best of all?
 You won’t have to trade the best years of your life for a measly paycheck.

 All it requires is a different way of looking at things.
-You can reach financial independence far sooner (in about 10 years) than is possible by following society’s well-traveld path (which takes 40+ years).
+You can reach financial independence and retire sooner (in about 10 years) than is possible by following society’s well-traveled path (which takes 40+ years).

 You can retire sooner than you think, you just need to start thinking differently.

 Financial independence means your expenses can be covered by income that is generated from your assets and investments.
 Which means if your 9 to 5 paycheck were to go away, you’d be just fine.
 Financial independence means you get to do whatever you want with your time.
 If that includes punching a clock, then knock yourself out.
 You don’t have to retire if you don’t want to.

 Not everyone should pursue early retirement, but everyone absolutely should pursue financial independence.